BIRDS OF THE WORLD

 [Halmahera I., Indonesia]

 Named for the pioneering naturalist and co-author of the theory of evolution Alfred Russell Wallace, this unusual bird-of-paradise is restricted to lowland forests on Halmahera and Bacan, northern Moluccas.
 Males display in lekking trees that are visited by females, but only males with the best display sites succeed in mating.
-It is such a strange bird, with such weird "standards" extending from beneath the wings, that it defies description.
+It is such a strange bird, with such weird "standards" extending from the wings, that it defies description.
 Incredible videos appear on the BBC series Attenborough in Paradise.

 18